illinois-cs241/assignment-docs/shell.md

 Since this MP **requires** your programs to print a variety of things like error messages, we have provided you with our own highly customized formatting library.
 You should not be printing out to stdout and stderr at all; instead, all output and errors should be printed using the functions provided in `format.c` and `format.h`.
 In `format.h` you can find documentation about what each function does, and you should use them whenever appropriate.

+Irregular command spacing need not be supported and will **NOT** be tested.
+For example, "cd              .." or another odd combination won't be graded.

 **Note**: don't worry if you don't use all of the functions in `format.c`, but you should use them whenever their documented purpose matches the situation.

 ## Overview